Zac Gallen: Early life

+Gallen attended Bishop Eustace Preparatory School in Pennsauken Township, New Jersey.

 College career

-He attended Bishop Eustace Preparatory School in Pennsauken Township, New Jersey and played three years of college baseball at the University of North Carolina.
+Gallen attended the University of North Carolina, where he played college baseball for the North Carolina Tar Heels for three seasons.
 After the 2014 and 2015 seasons, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
-During his junior year in 2016, he went 4–3 with a 2.79 ERA along with limiting opponents to a .231 batting average.
-He was drafted by the St. Louis Cardinals in the third round of the 2016 Major League Baseball draft.
+During his junior year in 2016, he had a 4–3 win–loss record with a 2.79 earned run average (ERA) along with a .231 batting average against.